castaway/dbix-class-book/chapters/06-Components-and-extending.md

 ## Setting default values

-Our `created_date` column in the Post table is set up to take a `datetime` value, and currently we have to always supply the timestamp to store.
-We can however default this value to the current date&time in several way.
+Our `created_date` column in the Post table is set up to take a `datetime` value, currently we have to always supply the timestamp to store for every create post.
+As this is the date of post creation, it would be useful to be able to just ignore that field and have it default to the current datetime.
+There are a number of ways to do this with DBIx::Class.

-One straight-forward way is to let the database itself supply the value, to include this in the DDL SQL created when running the `deploy` method, add the `default_value` key to your column info data in the Result class:
+One straight forward way is to let the database itself supply the value using the SQL keyword `DEFAULT`.
+We can have DBIx::Class' `deploy` method (as described in [](chapter_03-describing-database)) output this keyword by adding the `default_value` key to the column info data in the Result class:

     package MyBlog::Schema::Result::Post;